-Picking between business and first class is like choosing between a penthouse suite and a five-star corner room—both exceptional, but built for different moods.
+Picking between business and first class is like choosing between a penthouse suite and a five-star corner room, both exceptional, but built for different moods.
+Airlines typically divide premium seating into two classes: business class and first class, each offering distinct levels of service, amenities, and seating comfort.
 This breakdown zeroes in on what matters most when you’re flying in comfort: cost, comfort, service, food, and all the extras.

 Business Class vs First Class: What Sets Them Apart